 - People at higher risk of severe illness or death from COVID-19 (such as older adults and people with chronic medical conditions) are strongly urged not to attend any gatherings, especially indoor gatherings.
 If you gather with older people or those with chronic conditions, make sure they wear a surgical or N95 mask.

-- It is safest to celebrate the holidays with the people who already live with you, but if you invite others, only invite a maximum of two other households to your gathering.
+- It is safest to celebrate the holidays with the people who already live with you, but if you live in a county that is not subject to the Regional Stay at Home Order and you invite others, only invite a maximum of two other households to your gathering.

 - Wash your hands often with soap and water for at least 20 seconds or use hand sanitizer.
 Avoid touching your eyes, nose, and mouth.